KhronosGroup/SYCL_Reference/source/iface/usm_allocations.rst

 ``sycl::free`` in order to avoid a memory leak.
 If there are not enough resources to allocate the requested memory, these functions return ``nullptr``.

+When the allocation size is zero bytes (``numBytes`` or ``count`` is zero), these functions behave in a manner consistent with C++ ``std::malloc``.
+The value returned is unspecified in this case, and the returned pointer may not be used to access storage.
+If this pointer is not null, it must be passed to ``sycl::free`` to avoid a memory leak.

 .. rubric:: Parameters

 ==================  ===